 Some assume that the stability of THC would mean that THC vape cartridges do not expire or at least take a much longer time to do so than, for example, CBD oil carts.
 Unfortunately, this is mostly untrue.

 Under the right conditions, THC carts can, indeed, last for a very long time.
 Eventually, though, they will expire just like any other vape cartridge, and there is no way to prevent this.

 Can Dab Pen Carts Expire?

-Dab pens are getting more and more popular for their convenience these days – no wonder, as their sleek, modular design allows you to vape popular concentrates and solid extracts that aren’t compatible with traditional vape pens.
-This can provide a much stronger hit and makes for a very different smoking experience.
+Dab pens are getting more and more popular for their convenience; no wonder, their sleek, modular design allows you to vape popular concentrates and solid extracts that aren’t compatible with traditional vape pens.
+This can provide a much stronger hit and make for a very different smoking experience.

-However, dab pens that feature attachments or internal compartments allowing them to be used with pre-loaded cartridges still play by the same rules as any other type of vape pen.
-In other words: yes, just because your vape cart was made to be compatible with dab pens or is loaded with a particular concentrate doesn’t mean that it won’t expire-
+However, dab pens that feature attachments or internal compartments, allowing them to be used with pre-loaded cartridges, still play by the same rules as any other type of vape pen.

 Typical Vape Cartridge Shelf Life

 Now that we know that vape carts do, in fact, go bad over time, the next question that obviously presents itself is: how long do vape carts last on average?